Independent gas transporters

 Source: Ofgem

-How to identify an independent gas transporter?
+How to identify an independent gas transporter

 Your business is connected to an independent gas transporter’s network if:

-- The MPRN associated with your business gas meter begins with 74, 75, 76, or 77.
+- The MPRN associated with your business gas connection begins with 74, 75, 76, or 77.

 - Your business gas bill indicates “IGT” on the first page (only some suppliers indicate this).